Transparent Trade-offs between Properties of Explanations: Experiments

-\textbf{Inductive Setting.} We show that we can solve the optimization problem in the inductive setting efficiently by using inducing points (i.e. selecting a small subset of the input over which to perform GP inference).
-Specifically, we check that the explanations generated for a test set in the inductive setting (based on a separate set of inducing points) approach those that could have been generated in the transductive setting, if the test points were available ahead of time.
-We only consider Gaussian kernels in the inductive setting.
+First, we focus on the transductive setting (Section~\ref{sec:exp-transductive}, and demonstrate that our method can optimize for desired properties and manage the trade-offs between competing properties, while other baselines cannot reliably.
+We highlight how different formalizations of a property can be used in our method while still providing similar explanations across alternative formalizations.
+Afterwards in Section~\ref{sec:exp-inductive}, we show that the same optimization can also be performed efficiently in the inductive setting, by selecting a small subset of the input over which to perform GP inference.
+Specifically, we check that the explanations generated for a test set inductively, based on a separate set of inducing points, approach those that could have been generated transductively if the test points were available ahead of time.
+This results means the two settings provide solutions that are consistent with each other, and the inductive setting enjoys the same benefits we highlight for the transductive setting.
+Our implementation is available at: \url{https://github.com/dtak/POE}

-\textbf{Transductive Setting.} We compare the explanations generated by our method with baseline feature attribution methods.
-In particular, we are interested in seeing which methods are able to consistently generate explanations with more optimal properties, and we want to see the extent to which each method allow us to control the trade-offs between different properties.
-Moreover, we want to compare our method against baselines across a range of function classes, and for multiple formalizations of the same properties.

-\textbf{Baseline Explanation Methods.} We compare our property-optimized explanations to three popular baselines: SmoothGrad, LIME, and SHAP.